radius-project/radius/README.md

 ## Contents

-[TODO: remove this section and describe in How it works]
+[TODO] remove this section and describe in How it works]

 Radius consists of: